 Colorado Christian University First Evangelical University to Fight Abortifacient Mandate CCU joins monks in fight against Health and Human Services’ attack on religious liberty.

 Colorado Christian University (CCU) today became the first interdenominational Christian college to challenge in federal court a new “Affordable Care Act” (aka “Obamacare”) mandate for abortifacients (drugs which induce abortions).
 Colorado Christian joins the monks at Belmont Abbey College pushing back against government intrusion into personal religious convictions that is unprecedented in the health care realm.
-The Becket Fund for Religious Liberty represents both colleges in their separate lawsuits.
+Becket represents both colleges in their separate lawsuits.

 “If the Administration thought that conscience objections to this HHS mandate would be muted or isolated, Colorado Christian’s lawsuit proves otherwise.
-Evangelical Christians have now joined Catholics to defend their religious rights,” said Hannah Smith, Senior Legal Counsel at the Becket Fund for Religious Liberty.
+Evangelical Christians have now joined Catholics to defend their religious rights,” said Hannah Smith, Senior Legal Counsel at Becket.